Skip to main content

 https://hyperreal.info/info/wczesne-badania-nad-lsd-w-komunistycznej-bulgarii

-– Treatment of existential suffering of terminally ill people (e.g., cancer) – involves helping them come to terms with death.
+• existential distress in terminally ill patients (e.g. with cancer) – helping them come to terms with dying .

 Will psychedelics save the world?
 Will psychedelics save us?